DawitSisayy/Data-Analytics-Portfolio/IPL-Sport-Analytics/Readme.md

 3. Import data from CSV file ’IPL_matches.csv’ attached in resources to ‘matches’

 Here, data cleaning should be performed first.
 The date format should be similar and I prefer it to be in yyyy-mm-dd format.
 To change the date format to yyyy-mm-dd: right cick > Format cells > Number > Date > selecting 'yyyy-mm-dd' format > Ok.
-And save te file.
+And save the file.
 Since the file is too large to load into mysql, its better to use "load data infile" command loading 'IPL_matches.csv'.